zalibrary/From-Kitchen-to-Data-Analyzing-Pizza-Sales/README.md

 # D. Percentage of Sales by Pizza Category
 >This analysis aims to determine the contribution of each pizza category to total sales.
 >By comparing the sales percentage of each category, it is possible to identify the categories that are most popular with customers.

+# E. Percentage of Sales by Pizza Size
+>An analysis of sales percentages based on pizza size was conducted to understand customer preferences regarding product size.
+>The results can be used as a basis for determining stock and pricing strategies.

+# F. Total Pizzas Sold by Pizza Category
+>This analysis measures the number of pizzas sold in each product category.
+>The goal is to compare sales volumes between categories and identify the categories with the highest sales performance.

+# G. Top 5 Best Sellers by Total Pizzas Sold
+>The Top 5 Best Sellers analysis is conducted to identify pizza products with the highest sales.
+>This information is useful to support marketing, promotion, and flagship product development strategies.

+H. Bottom 5 Best Sellers by Total Pizzas Sold
+>The Bottom 5 Best Sellers analysis is conducted to identify products with the lowest sales performance.
+>The results of this analysis can be used as evaluation material in decision making related to product improvement, promotion, or menu rationalization.